 The collaboration of the various departments at one institute is designed to lead to new insights into history, variety and abilities of the human species.
 The institute unites scientists with various research interests who are concerned with human evolution seen also from an interdisciplinary perspective.

-At present, the institute comprises five departments, two Max Planck Research Groups and one Lise Meitner Group. (see Research Focus)
+At present, the institute comprises seven departments and six department-independent research groups. (see Research Focus)